brunsviga13rk/thesis/src/webapp.typ

 == Rendering

+Rendering refers to the process of generating imagery from geometric meshes.
+It serves as the fundamental approach used to put the generated model to the screen.
+For the purpose of rendering in real time, achieving a frame time less than 16 milliseconds,
+@WebGL in Three.js relies on rasterization.
+Rasterization works by transforming the geometric shapes of a mesh, usually triangles, from their local space into clip space, where their vertices are represented in pixel coordinates and can directly be drawn by dropping the z-coordinate and using the $(x,y)$ coordinates.

 === Environment

-In order to add realistic illumination to the scene commonly environment maps find use.
+In order to add realistic illumination to the scene environment maps find use commonly.
 These are rectangular image texture of a 360° view of an environment such a room or landscape stitched together from pictures taken from angles covering the entire surrounding sphere.
 The spherical texture data is then projected onto a flat image with equirectangular mapping similar (but not alike) how the surface of the